Room Acoustics: Not just for Audiophiles

 From the point of view of acoustics, the proportion between a space that is overly damp or not damped at all is defined by reverberation.
 That is why measuring reverberation is important to us.
 An average living room with a carpet, upholstered sofa, bookcase and curtains, will always sound better than a space which has no damping or too much damping.

 However, any space has its resonance frequencies and their multiples.
 Phenomena like interference, which was already mentioned, apply here.
-Due to these, the frequency characteristic is different at different spots in the room.
-With lower frequencies, sound behaviour is clearly determined by room proportions, placement of speakers and of the listening spot.
-Generally speaking, it is better to have the speakers placed at least 0.5 m away from a wall, outside a corner.
+Due to those, the frequency response is different at different spots in the room.
+At lower frequencies, sound behaviour is clearly determined by room proportions, the placement of speakers and of the listening spot.
+Generally speaking, it is better to have the speakers placed at least 0.5 m away from the wall, outside of a corner.
 The same applies for the listening spot where the distance from a wall should ideally be 1 m or more.

-What Will the Frequency Characteristic of Reverberation Tell us?
+What Will the Frequency Response of Reverberation Tell Us?

 Dividing the Audible Spectrum

-consists of very low frequencies, which occur below the boundary of natural room resonance frequency, that is lower than Fr=345/2L.
-Fr is the resonance frequency, 345 m/s is the speed of sound, 2 stands for half wave and L is the longest distance between opposite walls in the space.
+This section consists of very low frequencies, which occur below the boundary of natural room resonance frequency, that is lower than Fr=345/2L.
+Fr is the resonance frequency, 345 m/s is the speed of sound, 2 stands for half wave and L is the longest distance between the opposite walls of a space.
 Frequencies lower than Fr are not affected by resonance.
 Even if they exist in the space, they will not be amplified due to the influence of resonance, and so we do not have to take them into account.

 In our fictitious room, Fr=345/(2*7) = 24.6 Hz.

-includes frequencies whose wavelength approximately corresponds to the dimensions of the room.
+It includes frequencies whose wavelength approximately corresponds to the dimensions of the room.
 The lowest frequency limit is given by the lowest resonance frequency of the space Fr=345/2L.
-An approximate upper limit is defined by a so-called Schroeder Frequency, which is calculable using this equation: Fs=2000*√(RT60/V).
-The Schroeder Frequency defines an approximate boundary between reverberation behaviour in a space and discrete behaviour of a room.
+An approximate upper limit is defined by a so-called Schroeder Frequency, which can be calculated using this equation: Fs=2000*√(RT60/V).
+The Schroeder Frequency defines an approximate boundary between reverberation behaviour of a space and discrete behaviour of a room.